BAXTER COUNTY SHERIFF’S OFFICE

 Applications for employment will be accepted from any person who wishes to apply upon approved forms provided by Baxter County.
 Applicants who are residents of the County will be given consideration over non-residents, all other qualifications being equal.
 (County Policy Manual Section 15D, page 19).

 APPLICATION PROCESS: Whenever a full time job opening exists within the county, the position will be posted for five (5) days to ensure that existing County employees have sufficient time to learn of and request a transfer to the open position.
 (County Policy Manual Section 22B, page 23).
-As a matter of course, the Sheriff’s Office may also advertise the open position in a newspaper having general circulation throughout the County and also list the job opening on the Sheriff’s Office web site, although these actions are not required by county policy.
+Although not required by policy, job openings will also generally be posted on the Sheriff's Office website.
 Applications for employment for any position will be continuously accepted throughout the year, however applications will only be reviewed for potential suitable candidates whenever a position is actually vacant and open.
 Applications will normally remain on file for a period of six (6) months and may be reviewed and considered whenever there is a job opening within the Sheriff’s Office.
 All applications for employment must be submitted on approved forms provided by the Sheriff’s Office.
 Resumes submitted without the required application form will not be considered and will be discarded.
+Applications that are received, along with any attachments or supporting documentation, become the property of the Office of Sheriff and will not be returned.
+They are routinely disposed of by shredding after being on file for six (6) months.
 The Sheriff’s Office generally receives a large number of applications for any open position, which makes for a very competitive process among the applicants.

 INTERVIEW PROCESS: When a position becomes open, the Chief Deputy will gather, review, and correlate all applications for the position and select a date to conduct interviews of selected applicants.
-An Interview Board comprising a minimum of five (5) Sheriff’s Office supervisors will convene to conduct initial interviews with all applicants selected for the interview process.
+An Interview Board comprising a minimum of four (4) Sheriff’s Office supervisors will convene to conduct initial interviews with all applicants selected for the interview process.
 The initial interview will be conducted in a formal manner.
-Each applicant will be asked a series of questions, and each Interview Board member will use a pre-determined formula to grade or score the responses given by the applicants.
-Applicants may also be awarded points for education and previous job experience in the same field.
-While the final score of each applicant is taken into consideration by the Interview Board, the score is not the only deciding factor in the decision of the board.
 The mission of the Interview Board is to narrow the field of applicants to two (2) finalists for the position for potential submission to the Sheriff.
 The Interview Board will then initiate a full and complete background investigation check on those two finalists, which will include verifying criminal background, past employment, education, and checking with personal references.
 Assuming the background check is acceptable, the names of those two finalists will be submitted to the Sheriff for his personal consideration.

 INTERVIEW WITH SHERIFF: The Sheriff will generally conduct a personal interview with each finalist for the position, after which he will make a decision as to which applicant to hire for the open position.
 In the alternative, the Sheriff may choose to reject both finalists and ask that new interviews be conducted.